metalandcoffee/metalandcoffee/README.md

 ### I'm a full-time web developer who loves WordPress & building apps with JavaScript.
 I'm also a part-time metal DJ who is probably taking over an airwave near you.
 <hr>

-- 🔭 Working as a senior web developer at Yikes Inc.
+- 🔭 Working as a senior web developer at Penske Media Corporation.
 - 📝 Preparing for talks at upcoming WordPress and JavaScript-focused tech conferences
 - 🌱 Learning React.js deeply.
 Looking to redesign Metal & Coffee with Next.js
 - 👯 Livestreaming code on Twitch and connecting with fellow developers